idaholab/moose/modules/solid_mechanics/doc/content/source/materials/StrainEnergyDensity.md

   u = \int_x \frac{1}{2} \sigma : d \epsilon
 \end{equation}
 where $\sigma$ is the stress and $\epsilon$ is the mechanical strain.
-In the tensor mechanics module we define the mechanical strain as the sum of the elastic and inelastic (e.g. plastic, creep) strain without the eigenstrains.
+In the solid mechanics module we define the mechanical strain as the sum of the elastic and inelastic (e.g. plastic, creep) strain without the eigenstrains.

 The strain energy density can be calculated either in total or in incremental